narmi/design_system/README.md

 This project uses [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/), configured to use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

-Any time new commits are added to the `master` branch, the GitHub Action "release" will run `semantic-release`.
+Any time new commits are added to the `main` branch, the GitHub Action "release" will run `semantic-release`.
 The job will parse recent git tags and commit messages to determine the new version number, tag the release, publish to NPM, and update the changelog.

 #### Major releases

-All PRs target `master` unless it contains breaking changes.
+All PRs target `main` unless it contains breaking changes.
 Any branch continaing breaking change commits should target the open major release branch.
 For example, if NDS is on major version `1`, breaking changes should target the branch `major/v2`.

 Branches containing breaking change commits should follow the naming convention `breaking/<branch name>`.